rydmike/flex_color_picker/README.md

 ## ColorPicker as a Dialog

-A common use case for a color picker is to show a color selection widget and allow the user to select a new color in a dialog.
+A common use case for a color picker is to show a color selection widget and allow users to select a new color in a dialog.
 The `ColorPicker` comes with a built-in dialog that can be used for this.
-Alternatively you can use the `ColorPicker` widget to build your own dialog based on it.
+Alternatively you can just use the `ColorPicker` widget and include it in your own dialog.

 For the dialog example we will show all the built in picker color selection options, except the combined primary and accent colors picker, and the black and white shades' picker.
-We add some custom colors for the **Custom** colors section of the `ColorPicker`.
+We will also add some custom colors for the **Custom** colors section of the `ColorPicker`.

-First we define our custom colors and from our single color definitions we create primary and accent color swatches, by using `ColorTools.createPrimarySwatch` or `ColorTools.createAccentSwatch` for accent color swatches.
-We add these color swatches to a `ColorSwatch` Map, that we map to our own custom names for our custom color swatches.
-You don't have to use the `ColorTools` to create the color swatches from a given single color, you can just as well define and use your own custom hand tuned `ColorSwatch` swatches.
-The functions are convenient helpers that can make Material like color swatches from a single color.
+First we define our custom colors and from our color definitions we create primary and accent color swatches by using `ColorTools.createPrimarySwatch` or `ColorTools.createAccentSwatch` for accent color swatches.
+We add these color swatches as keys to a `ColorSwatch` `Map`, that we map to our own custom `String` name values for our custom color swatches.
+You don't have to use the `ColorTools` functions to create the color swatches from a color, you can just as well define and use your own custom hand tuned `ColorSwatch` swatches.
+The functions are just convenient helpers that can be used to make Material like color swatches from a single color.

 ```dart
   // Define custom colors.
 The 'guide' color values are from